tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/backup-using-json-50.rst

 -----------------------------------------------

-This procedure provides the steps to restore a system using the simple database backup JSON file that was created in `Simple Database Backup in JSON Format <backup-using-json-50.html#simple-db-backup-json>`__.
+This procedure provides the steps to restore a system using the simple database backup JSON file that was created in `Simple Database Backup in JSON Format`_.

 To restore a system from a backup JSON file: